monowai/flockdata.org/ab-engine/README.md

 Please see our [PostMan API gist](https://gist.github.com/monowai/8077021)  for a quick and conenient way of making REST calls to AuditBucket.

 ## Dependencies
-Only mandatory dependency is REDIS as at this time.
-Install this separately.
-We assume you are running all of this on your developer workstation on default ports.
-If this is the case, then you are good to go
+Only mandatory dependency at this time is REDIS or RIAK as a KV store; This should be installed separately according to your OS instructions.
+It is recommended that you install RabbitMQ in order to use reliable AMQP cooms between ab-engine an ab-search, however if you are just experimenting, then http integration is fine.

 ## Installation
 Get the source